belthor777/Machine-Learning/PH207x/homework/four/Lung cancer and the binomial distribution.md

 >
 >	proportion= prevalence / duration= 65.1/100000 / 1= **0.000651**

-2. How many cases of lung cancer would we expect to observe in the first year?
+**Q2.
+How many cases of lung cancer would we expect to observe in the first year?**
 The expected value E(x) of a binomial distribution can be with decimals, but the actual number of alive people can only be a whole number (0, 1, 2, 3...). p= 65.1/100000 n= 2000